micmejia/bible-dump/NKJV/Acts/Acts 18.md

 And he continued _there_ a year and six months, teaching the word of God among them.

 ###### 12
-When Gallio was proconsul of Achaia, the Jews with one accord rose up against Paul and brought him to the [^c]judgment seat,
+When Gallio was proconsul of Achaia, the Jews with one accord rose up against Paul and brought him to the judgment seat,

 ###### 13
 saying, "This _fellow_ persuades men to worship God contrary to the law."